 - Statement of marks (Mark sheet)

 All in all, there are seven documents, for which I have made an application.
 There are certain things you how to keep in mind, ONE form for ONE document only.
-So it means, I needed to fill seven forms.
-For obtaining a duplicate copy of Migration certificate, Date of birth certificate, Statement of marks (Mark sheet) you simply have filled the form, and you are done.
-If you have a Xerox copy, of the document for which you are applying, kindly attach it with the form, because it gets a lot easier, for officers because there are certain numbers printed on it, and they can track down easily.
-If you have lost/misplaced Copy of passing/qualifying certificate, and you want to apply for it, the process is severely painful and really hard.
+So it means, I needed to fill out seven forms.
+For obtaining a duplicate copy of the Migration certificate, Date of birth certificate, or Statement of marks (Mark sheet) you simply have filled the form, and you are done.
+If you have a Xerox copy, of the document for which you are applying, kindly attach it with the form, because it gets a lot easier, for officers because there are certain numbers printed on it, and they can track it down easily.
+If you have lost/misplaced a Copy of the passing/ qualifying certificate, and you want to apply for it, the process is severely painful and really hard.

 - You need an attestation

-- Press notification (Advertisement in a reputed daily newspaper English or Hindi ONLY).
+- Press notification (Advertisement in a reputed daily newspaper in English or Hindi ONLY).